My Dog Ate Marshmallows Will He Get Sick?

 Marshmallows are OK as a Rare Treat

-It is OK to give your fur baby a marshmallow (sweetened with sugar) or two once in a great while.
+It is OK to give your fur baby an occasional marshmallow treats (sweetened with sugar), once or twice in a great while.
 They can also be a great way to get your dog to eat or when he needs to take some medication.
 You can wrap the marshmallow around the medication, or let your dog know he’ll receive this yummy treat if he takes his medicine.

 Otherwise, avoid giving your dog these sweet bits of fluff.
 They’re just not healthy.
 Instead, opt for healthier snacks such as cantaloupe chunks, watermelon (in moderation), a section of an orange, mangoes or apples.

 On warm days, you might consider giving your fur baby frozen apple or orange slices.
 These can really cool your canine friend down when it’s hot!

 Some dog breeds are known to be sensitive to certain types of foods.
 For example, bulldogs are known to have a sensitivity to dairy products, and the same goes for pugs.
 Some dogs also have a sensitivity to corn, wheat, or soy.